-Dick’s abrupt firing just 8 games into his second season as an NBA coach (or “getting the ziggy” he Dick now refers to it) may well have been karma as it left him in a position to join an upstart little television enterprise called ESPN in 1979.
-He now jokes about thinking at the time, “You kidding me, what is ESPN?
+Dick’s abrupt firing (or “getting the ziggy” as Dick refers to it) just 8 games into his second season as an NBA coach may well have been kismet.
+It put him in a position to join an upstart television enterprise called ESPN.
+He now jokes about what he thought at the time, “You kidding me, what is ESPN?
 Sounds like a disease, man!”
-But as things would play out, he played a key role in the very first college basketball game ever aired by the network: No. 1 DePaul (with Coach Ray Meyer and All-American Mark Aguirre) versus intra-state rival Wisconsin.
-Nobody could have imagined at the time – most of all Dick – that he would go on to have a full and remarkable broadcasting career working thousands of games, all the while becoming a household name due to his colorful style, crazy antics, and genuine passion.
+But as things would play out, Dick had a key role in the very first college basketball game ever aired by the network: No. 1 DePaul (with Coach Ray Meyer and All-American Mark Aguirre) versus intra-state rival Wisconsin.
+Nobody could have imagined at the time – most of all Dick – that he would go on to have a long and distinguished broadcasting career.
+He has worked thousands of games, all the while becoming a household name due to his colorful style, crazy antics, and genuine passion.
 In real life, Dick is exactly the same as his TV persona: a “slam, bam, jam” kind of a guy.
 His genuine exuberance for all facets of the game of basketball and, especially, for people from all walks of life is the cornerstone of his success.

-Dick Vitale is what he himself might call a ‘Three-S’ Man: Super, Scintillating, Sensational.
+Dickie V is what he himself might call a ‘Three-S’ Man: Super, Scintillating, Sensational.
 In 2008, he received the sport’s ultimate honor when he was inducted into the Naismith Basketball Hall of Fame.
-And in May 2019, Dick was honored with the Lifetime Achievement Award for Sports at the 40th Annual Sports Emmy Awards.
-“To have my name listed among the giants in sports broadcasting and to receive this prestigious award leaves my speechless, and you probably know that doesn’t happen to me often,” Dick said at the time.
+And in May 2019, Dick was presented the Lifetime Achievement Award at the 40th Annual Sports Emmy Awards.
+“To have my name listed among the giants in sports broadcasting and to receive this prestigious award leaves me speechless, and you probably know that doesn’t happen to me often,” Dick said with a smile at the time.

 ABC “Good Morning America” Anchor Robin Roberts talks about the inspiration provided by Dick Vitale